 Mpumalanga is one of my favourite provinces in South Africa.
 Meaning "the place where the sun rises", it is blessed with breath-taking natural beauty and abundant wildlife - which attracts tourists from around the world.
 Personally, I become more enamored of this province every time I go there.
 I am also surprised by how many South Africans have not been there yet.
 There are so many amazing things to do in Mpumalanga that every South African should visit at least once.
 If you are visiting South Africa, then you should definitely add it to your itinerary.
-Here are 10 things to do in Mpumalanga.

 The world-famous Kruger National Park is one of the oldest and largest wildlife reserves in the world.
 The size of a small country, the park is home to over 140 animal and 150 bird species, including the Big Five (lion, elephant, rhino, buffalo, leopard).
 The Sabi Sand Private Game Reserve, South Africa’s most prestigious private game reserve, lies next to Kruger National Park, and shares unfenced borders with it along with other private reserves.